nschorgh/CaveXML/cavexml.md

 When a cave system consists of several branches that have their own record in the database, they can be cross-linked.
 The elements [cave-system] and [branch-name] point to a [principal-cave-name], but cave names might not be unique, even within the same country, so a more sophisticated approach is needed to unambiguously cross-link a cave system with its branches.
 When [cave-system] points to a [principal-cave-name], that record should include a [branch-name] that points back to the [principal-cave-name] of the referring record.
 This two-way reference guarantees that correct cross links have been established.

 CaveXML allows [cave-system] and [branch-name] to both be present simultaneously in the same record, and hence a hierarchy of levels is possible.
 However, since at most one [cave-system] entry is allowed in a record, it can only refer to the next-highest level in the hierarchy.
 Multiple [branch-name] entries are allowed, so a reference could be made to a branch that is more than one hierarchical level below, but that entry cannot be back-linked, so listing second-order branches in a single record would be of limited usefulness.
 In the terminology of data structures, cave systems are organized as trees, not as graphs.
+Organizing cave branches as trees rather than as undirected graphs is a natural choice, because the XML data model itself corresponds to hierarchical trees.
+Records of branches function as nested XML records would.

-**Character string normalization in support of search queries**
+**Character string normalization in support of search queries (approximate matching)**

 Cave names may be written with the characters of the local language, and use of the UTF-8 character set (Unicode) makes this possible.
 For searches, however, one may prefer to use a more restricted character set, perhaps only the 26 letters of the English alphabet that are contained in the ASCII character set.
 For example, Scărişoara Cave in Romania should be found in the database by just typing Scarisoara.
 In Hawaii there is a cave named Kaʻūpūlehu, which one would want to find by just typing Kaupulehu.
 For this purpose, a function is needed that reduces words written with Unicode characters to an ASCII character set.
 (Variations in spelling can be entered in the field [other-cave-name], but entering all conceivable variants would be onerous and unnecessary.)